Aamir Liaquat Hussain: MQM

-PTI
+PTI (2018-2021)

 Hussain joined Pakistan Tehreek-e-Insaf (PTI) in March 2018.

 He was re-elected to the National Assembly as a PTI candidate for constituency NA-245 (Karachi East-IV) in the 2018 Pakistani general election.

 On 4 October 2021, he resigned from his National Assembly of Pakistan's seat and left Pakistan Tehreek-e-Insaf.

 Return to MQM

-On 6, April 2022, Hussain tweeted “I am extremely embarrassed [for betraying] MQM leader Altaf Hussain.
-I am unable to even look into his eyes.” hinting towards his return to MQM.
-On many occasions, Aamir Liaquat had hailed Altaf Hussain as his “leader” and even advocated for resumption of government-level talks with Altaf to end his self-imposed exile.
+On 6 April 2022, Hussain tweeted "I am extremely embarrassed [for betraying] MQM leader Altaf Hussain.
+I am unable to even look into his eyes." hinting towards his return to MQM.
+On many occasions, Aamir Liaquat had hailed Altaf Hussain as his "leader" and even advocated for resumption of government-level talks with Altaf to end his self-imposed exile.

-TV career
+Media career

 Hussain was a radio broadcaster on FM101.
 He is also known for hosting Ramadan transmissions; for Suhur and Iftar, for many years.
 He started his television career at Pakistan Television Corporation but was fired shortly thereafter.
 He joined Geo TV as founding member in 2001 where he hosted religious program Aalim Online.
 In 2010, Hussain left Geo TV and joined ARY Digital Network as managing director of ARY Qtv and as executive director of ARY Digital.
 He hosted religious program Aalim Aur Aalam there.
 He then hosted Pehchan Ramazan in 2012, after rejoining Geo TV, and Amaan Ramazan in 2013.
 In January 2014, he became the vice president of Geo TV, and hosted game show Inaam Ghar.

 In June 2014, he joined Express Media Group as president and Group Editor of religious content on Daily Express, and hosted Pakistan Ramazan.
 Hussain then rejoined Geo TV and hosted Subh-e-Pakistan from November 2014, and also became president of Geo Entertainment in November 2015.
 He then joined BOL media group in 2016, and started hosting current affairs talk show Aisay Nahi Chalay Ga.
 There, he hosted Ramazan Mein BOL in 2017, during which he also started hosting a game show; Game Show Aisay Chalay Ga.
 He left BOL in November 2017.
 In 2019, he joined Pakistan Television Corporation.

 In January 2016, it was reported that Hussain would make Pakistani film debut in an upcoming film of Syed Noor, alongside Saima Noor as lead cast.
 In April 2019, he announced that he will play Burhan Wani in Ayub Khoso's upcoming film, based on the Kashmir issue.
 In April 2020, he started hosting a game show called "Jeeway Pakistan" which airs on Express TV.